-The Co-Headteachers will be informed of any incidents of bullying and will ensure that all incidents are thoroughly investigated and properly logged by the most appropriate member of staff.
-The Co-Headteachers will then collaborate with the school staff in ensuring that an investigation takes place in every case and each situation is treated seriously.
+The Co-Headteachers will be informed of any incidents of bullying and will ensure that all incidents are thoroughly investigated and properly logged by the Anti-Bullying Lead and each situation is treated seriously.
 If bullying is found to have occurred, the parents of any children involved will be contacted and informed of what action the school will take.
+Governors will be made aware of the number and nature of bullying incidents.